Introduction

 contract OwnableAssertion is Assertion {

-Ownable ownable;
+Ownable public ownable;

 // The triggers function tells the Credible Layer which assertion functions to run